Fat Calculator – Calculate Ideal Fat Intake

 The type of fat that you consume is also important.
 Not all fat calories are created equal, and the quality of the food that you consume is just as important as the quantity.

-There are foods that are considered “healthy fats”, while other unhealthy fats contribute to obesity, heart disease, high cholesterol, and other chronic diseases.
+There are foods that are considered “healthy fats”, while other unhealthy fats can contribute to obesity, heart disease, high cholesterol, and other chronic diseases.

 When it comes to fats in the diet, try to stay away from large amounts of saturated fats and stick to foods containing the omega-3 fatty acids eicosapentaenoic acid (EPA), docosahexaenoic acid (DLA), and α-linolenic acid (ALA).
 Omega-3 fatty acids have been shown to reduce the incidence of cardiovascular disease.